 Choosing a Bike

-Like in a car, automatic, semi-automatic, and manual refer to how much control you have over changing gears.
+There are three types of transmission: automatic, semi-automatic, and manual.
 Automatics will do all the work for you.
 They decide when to shift and there’s no clutch, you just have to twist the throttle and go.
 Manuals are the opposite.
 You have to operate a clutch, balance the throttle, and select the gears yourself.

 Semi-automatics are a halfway house.
 You’re in complete control of selecting when to change gear, but the clutch is automatic, so you just hit the gear lever to shift, and then the bike will do the rest.